The Experience of a Lifetime

 Direct Care Staff

 Consistently aids in the daily tasks and routines of campers.
 Responsible for the safety and well-being of the campers by working as part of the cabin unit.
 Counselors respond to the Unit Leader (UL) and are not required to have experience, but it is preferred.

 Leads the cabin and guides in camper care.
 They are responsible for cabin schedules and creating a positive working environment for the cabin staff along with a fun and safe environment for the campers.
 ULs respond to Support Staff and the Assistant Camp Director.
-ULs are highly preferred to have experience in personal care and behavior management.
+ULs are highly preferred to have experience in personal care, behavior management, and leadership.